mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 ## Visualizing your result(s) in the 3D cluster space (Moliverse)

-Please click the "Embed in the SMART DB" bar in the upper right side of the result page.
+Please click the "Embed in the Moliverse" bar in the upper right side of the result page.
 Wait a while for the Embedding Projector to launch.
 To find your query molecule, please type "query" in the search bar in the upper right side of the Embedding Projector Webpage.
-Naturally, your query compound as well as its closest analogues will light up in unique colors (decreasing cosine similarity will be displayed by purple-red-orange-yellow).
+Naturally, your query compound as well as its 100 closest analogues will light up in unique colors (decreasing cosine similarity will be displayed by purple-red-orange-yellow).

 - To better observe the clustering effect, please click UMAP or T-SNE tabs in the lower left window.
 The clusters will organize themselves in real-time, clustering more similar compounds in close proximity and more dissimilar compounds apart from each other.
+- Further you can access and enjoy the whole 'Moliverse' under https://smart.ucsd.edu/classic (click on 'Explore Moliverse')

 ## Visualizing your 3D cluster space in a VR headset